alvinmurimi/Active-Directory-Manager/README.md

-# Active Directory User Creation Script
+# Active Directory User Management Script

 ## Overview

-This PowerShell script automates the process of creating multiple Active Directory users from a CSV file.
-It provides error handling, detailed logging, and duplicate user detection.
+This PowerShell script automates the process of creating and deleting Active Directory users from a CSV file.
+It provides error handling, detailed logging, and user verification.

 ## Features

-- Bulk creation of Active Directory users from CSV
+- Bulk creation and deletion of Active Directory users from CSV
 - Preserves exact password formatting (including spaces and special characters)
 - Detailed logging with timestamps
 - Duplicate user detection and skipping